-After a COVID-related hiatus and the tragic loss of their brother Matt Ren Ex, Mao Holiday reformed the band in 2023, returning to the road with a powerful new lineup:
+After a COVID-related hiatus and the tragic loss of their brother Matt Ren Ex, Mao Holiday reformed The Babes in 2023 with a renewed vision and a powerful new lineup:

-• Adrien de Mieux on drums (Skarface, The Toasters, Nausea Bomb)
+Adrien de Mieux – drums (Skarface, The Toasters, Nausea Bomb)

-That same year, they played 20 cities in 5 countries.
+That year, the band returned to the road, playing 20 cities across 5 countries.

-2024 kicked off with a tour across Mexico, including shows at Ecatepunk Festival, Tianguis El Chopo, Oaxaca, a surprise gig at Discos Venas Rotas, and appearances at Gato Calavera, Discos Denver, and Bam Bam Records.
-In May and June, they toured Ireland and France, with a special performance in the Catacombs of Paris.
+In 2024, The Babes toured Mexico, appearing at Ecatepunk Festival, Tianguis El Chopo, Oaxaca, and playing shows at Discos Venas Rotas, Gato Calavera, Discos Denver, and Bam Bam Records.
+This was followed by tours in Ireland and France, including a special performance inside the Catacombs of Paris.

-2025 started strong with a mini tour in Mexico and Colombia alongside The Restarts, the release of their latest split album, and preparations for their 10-year anniversary, marked by a new full-length album and an international tour across Asia, Europe, and the Americas in 2026.
+2025 began with a mini tour across Mexico and Colombia alongside The Restarts, coinciding with the release of Pulso, their latest split album.

-To date, they’ve released three full-length albums, all recorded and produced by Mao Holiday:
+To date, The Babes have released three full-length records, all recorded and produced by Mao Holiday:

-• Greetings from London (2017): an experimental album featuring only bass, bagpipes, and drums — a far cry from their current sound.
+Greetings from London (2017) — an experimental release featuring only bass, bagpipes, and drums

-• Joint (2022): a split with British punk legends Disorder, introducing guitar into their compositions.
+Joint (2022) — a split with British punk legends Disorder, introducing guitar into the band’s sound

-• Pulso (2025): a split with Colombian band Sin Pudor, regarded as their hardest-hitting and most live-representative record to date.
+Pulso (2025) — a split with Colombian band Sin Pudor, widely regarded as the band’s hardest-hitting and most live-representative release to date

 Throughout their career, The Babes have shared stages with legendary bands such as: